 Just 15 minutes from Thredbo and Perisher resort's - Perisher Ski Resort is accessed via the Resort's 150 metre private driveway to the ski tube - the Resort is central to everything the Snowy Mountains has to offer.

 Search for available rooms by filling out the form below.

 Alex Almoukov is a Resort Ambassador for Biathlon.
 Alex competes in the sport of biathlon aiming to keep improving year after year and progress to the top.

-Alex has just been named as part of Australia's 2014 Winter Olympics Team in Sochi.
+Alex was as part of Australia's 2014 Winter Olympics Team in Sochi.